MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 To shift the balance, the _fst_ package uses multi-threading to compress data 'in the background', so while the disk is busy writing data.
 Using that setup, it's possible to saturate your disk and still compress data, effectively increasing the observed write (and read) speed.
 The figure below shows how compression impacts the performance of reading and writing data to disk.

-![plot of chunk unnamed-chunk-18](/img/fst_0.8.0/img/fig-unnamed-chunk-18-1.png)
+![plot of chunk unnamed-chunk-18](/img/fst_0.8.0/img/fig-unnamed-chunk-18-1.png) _Figure 4: Compression and decompression speed depends on compression level settings_

 These measurements were performed on a Xeon E5 CPU machine (@2.5GHz) that has 20 physical cores (with more cores, it's easier to see the scaling effects).
 The horizontal groups in the figure represent the different amount of threads used (4, 8, 10 and 20).
 Vertically we have the read and write speeds.
 The colors represent various compression settings in the range of 0 to 100 (so not the number of threads like in the previous graph).
 Compression helps a lot to increase the maximum write speed.
 If enough cores are used, the background compression can keep up with the SSD and the total write speed will increase accordingly (**less data == more speed**).
 The same could be expected to be true for the read speed.
 The effects seem to be minimal however and some more thinking is required to bring the read speed at the same level as the write speed (perhaps we need parallel file connections, larger read blocks or different multi-threading logic? [ideas are very welcome](https://github.com/fstpackage/fst/issues) :-)).